How to Make Pink Rice Krispie Treats

 Instructions

-• Prepare a 9"x13" baking dish by spraying it well with cooking spray.
+• Prepare a 9×13 baking pan by spraying it well with cooking spray.

-• Melt the butter in a large sauce pan or Dutch oven on the stovetop.
+• Melt the butter in a large saucepan or Dutch oven on the stovetop over low to medium heat.

 • Then add in the vanilla extract, salt, and mini marshmallows.
 Continue stirring until the marshmallows have fully melted.

-• Once your mixture is the shade of pink you want, quickly stir in the Rice Krispies cereal.
+• Once the mixture is your desired shade of pink, quickly stir in the Rice Krispies cereal.

-• Now just spread the mixture evenly and smoothly into your baking dish; and at this point, you can add sprinkles if you want, before the treats cool.
+• Now just spread the mixture evenly and smoothly into the prepared baking pan; and at this point, you can add sprinkles if you want, before the treats cool.

 • Cut into serving size pieces and serve!